mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/dashboards/README.md

 Please send me your dashboard via Pullrequest

 1. Create a subfolder {HACS_}%DESRCIPTION%_%YOUR_NAME%
-  -{HACS_} should be pre-pended, if the dashboard is using HACS addons
+- {HACS_} should be pre-pended, if the dashboard is using HACS addons
 - %DESCRIPTION%: Short (1-3 words) description of the dashboard
 - %YOUR_NAME%: required to get your the well-deserved fame

 - Examples: